firesidefiction/firesidefiction.github.io/_drafts/2018-06-05-the-day-after-the-red-warlock.md

 teaser: "My phone was busted; I’d put a trotter right through it during the first few minutes."
 author-img: susan-jane-bigelow.jpg
 author-bio: |
   [Susan Jane Bigelow](https://susanjanebigelow.com) is a librarian, political columnist, and writer from Connecticut.
 Her Extrahumans series is published by Book Smugglers Publishing, and she is the author of numerous works of short fiction.
 She has way too many cats.
+proofread: false
 ---

 The first order of business was cleaning up the pig shit.
 It was _everywhere_, and I mean everywhere.
 Mom got out the hose and washed out the whole downstairs, while Jack opened all the windows and doors, scouring the second floor with the shop-vac.